saparadox/FizzBuzz-LOCAL/README.md

 the "Get From VCS" option.
 5. In the menu that appears, paste the URL.
 You can either use the default location on your computer to save the project or you can choose the directory.
+    - Note: if you later make another clone of this reposit
+2. Now that you have your own fork of this repository, close this page, go to your fork, and continue with the next instructions.

-    - Note: if you later make another clone of this repository, it will require you to choose a new directory to save it to, since you can't have two projects with the exact same directory.
+3. The next step is to get a local copy of your FizzBuzz repository on your own computer.ory, it will require you to choose a new directory to save it to, since you can't have two projects with the exact same directory.
 6. Click the `Clone` button and IntelliJ will set up your project.
 At this point, it may require you to set up an access token to be able to clone the repository from GitHub if you didn't previously do so in the